 How to register on ONDC?

-If you want to join the ONDC network, you must provide information such as your name, phone number, email address, company/organization name, business sector, and job title.
+If you want to join this network, you must provide information such as your name, phone number, email address, company/organization name, business sector, and job title.

-Businesses can register on ONDC by filling out a simple form.
+Businesses can register by filling out a simple form.

 Guidelines to register on ONDC online portal?

-The guidelines to register on ONDC online portal are as follows:
+The guidelines to register on the online portal are as follows:

-1. businesses must have a valid GST number;
+1. They must have a valid GST number;

-2. businesses must have a registered business address;
+2. They must have a registered business address;

-3. businesses must have a bank account; and
+3. They must have a bank account; and

-4. businesses must provide other relevant information, such as contact details and website URLs.
+4. They must provide other relevant information, such as contact details and website URLs.

 Related – Restaurant’s Local SEO Tips